roman-milk/roman-milk.github.io/mr-e-and-the-guilty-conscience.md

  She stopped, looking up at me nervously.
 "I swear, I'll never give you cause to worry about that again."

  As her mouth engulfed my cock, I reached down and brushed her hair back to see her beautiful face.
 Damn, she was good at that.
-Report_Story #4